physimals/quantiphyse/doc/index.rst

     :scale: 30%
     :align: right

 Quantiphyse is a visualisation and analysis tool for 3D and 4D biomedical data.
-It is particularly suited for physiological or functional imaging data comprised of multi volumes in a 4D (time-) series and/or multimodal imaging data.
-Quantiphyse is built around the concept of making spatially resolved measurements of physical or physiological processes from imaging data using either model-based or model-free methods, in a large part exploiting Bayesian inference techniques.
+It is particularly suited for physiological or functional imaging timeseries data.

+Quantiphyse is built around the concept of making spatially resolved measurements of physical or physiological processes from imaging data using model-based or model-free methods, often exploiting Bayesian inference techniques.

-Quantiphyse can analyse data both voxelwise or within regions of interest that may be manually or automatically created, e.g. supervoxel or clustering methods.
+Quantiphyse can analyse data by voxels or within regions of interest that may be manually or automatically created, e.g. using supervoxel or clustering methods.

 .. image:: screenshots/collage.png
     :scale: 50%